Live calculator

 1. Convert entered weight to kg when the input is in lb.

-2. Normalize the entered rate to mg/kg/hr when the source rate is written in mcg/kg/min.
+2. Normalize the entered rate to mg/kg/hr or units/kg/hr depending on the selected dose unit.

-3. Drug required per hour = body weight x normalized rate.
+3. Drug required per hour = normalized rate x body weight, or the entered non-weight-based hourly rate.

-4. Infusion rate (mL/hr) = mg/hr divided by stock concentration.
+4. Infusion rate (mL/hr) = drug/hr divided by stock concentration in matching units.

-5. Optional dilution math adds total drug over the selected duration, then divides by total fluid volume.
+5. Optional bag-preparation math adds total drug over the selected duration, then divides by total fluid volume.

 Display rounding is for readability only.
 Small infusion rates keep extra decimals visible so pump settings can be checked more carefully.